Jockey Club Creative Arts Centre: Architecture

 The building housing the JCCAC was formerly known as the Shek Kip Mei Flatted Factory Building or the Shek Kip Mei Factory Estate.
 The Factory Estate was built in 1977 and comprised one nine-storey block accommodating 390 factory units.
 It was a facility of housing cottage and local light industries in the late 1970s and was owned by the Hong Kong Housing Authority (HA).
 It fell into disuse particularly due to a steep decline in the local garment industry in 1990s in Hong Kong when owners started to move their businesses to mainland China.
 The building was vacant from May 2001.

 The JCCAC was the first adaptive reuse attempt in Hong Kong to convert a decommissioned factory building into a creative arts centre.
 The interior of the centre retains architectural features of factories (architecturally it is reminiscent of London's Tate Modern).
-The conversion was awarded 'Medal of the Year of Hong Kong' in HKIA Annual Awards 2008 by the Hong Kong Institute of Architects (HKIA).

 The design aims to strike a fine balance between new and old features in order to achieve integration with the surrounding neighbourhood and to preserve the inherent characteristics of the old factory building.
-Local design firm G.O.D. maintains a Street Culture Gallery featuring pop-culture artefacts from Hong Kong's past for the Jockey Club Creative Arts Centre that is a home to artists and art groups for the production and display of their works.
+The conversion preserved much of the original building’s period charm while injecting new vitality, and was awarded 'Medal of the Year of Hong Kong' in HKIA Annual Awards 2008 by the Hong Kong Institute of Architects (HKIA).

 Management

-The Jockey Club Creative Arts Centre is currently managed by the Hong Kong Baptist University under a seven-year Entrustment Agreement with the Hong Kong Government, in partnership with the Hong Kong Arts Development Council and the Hong Kong Arts Centre.
-The University received a total of HK$94.4 million (HK$69.4 million + HK$25 million) funding donation from the Hong Kong Jockey Club's Charities Trust (JCCT) in 2005 and 2007 for renovating the vacated factory building and disbursing part of the start-up costs.
-Ms. Lillian Hau Cheuk-ki is the Executive Director of JCCAC started from 3 May 2010 by the appointment from the Hong Kong Creative Arts Centre Limited while Mr. Eddie Lui Fung-ngar is the former Executive Director of the centre between 1 July 2007 to February 2010.
-The Centre is managed by an HKBU subsidiary company with charitable status, namely the Hong Kong Creative Arts Centre Limited which is operated on self-financing basis.
-The present Chairman of the Governing Board is William Leung Wing-cheung.
+The Jockey Club Creative Arts Centre is managed by Hong Kong Creative Arts Centre Limited (a self-financed subsidiary set up by the Hong Kong Baptist University under an agreement with the Hong Kong Government, and in strategic partnership with the Hong Kong Arts Development Council and the Hong Kong Arts Centre, and Sham Shui Po District Council.